leowerneck/SFcollapse1D/README.md

 ## Production quality results

-For the sake of those wishing to reproduce results from our production runs, we provide a script which will help the user get to some of our published results very quickly.
+For the sake of those wishing to reproduce results from our production runs, we provide a script which will help the user to easily reproduce some of our published results.
 In particular, after running `make`, one can then run

 `$: ./runscript.sh`